3 prong, steel furniture glides are best used on furniture that sits on hard surfaces.

 Using the correct glide on your furniture is important for 2 reasons:

 - They protect the floor.
 An incorrect glide can damage the floor.
-For example, using a steel glide can scratch a hardwood floor.
+For example, using a steel glide can scratch a hardwood floor so use a felt glide.

 - They allow the furniture to slide easily, without friction.
 This is good for the joints on the piece of furniture.
 Friction puts stress on the joints which can cause them to loosen up and sometimes break.